Marvel Family: Doctor Sivana

-Dr. Thaddeus Bodog Sivana, Sr. - "The World's Wickedest Scientist" - debuted in Whiz Comics #2 alongside Billy Batson and Captain Marvel, quickly becoming his main archenemy and most frequently recurring villain.
+Dr. Thaddeus Bodog Sivana Sr. – "The World's Wickedest Scientist" – debuted in Whiz Comics #2 alongside Billy Batson and Captain Marvel, quickly becoming his main archenemy and most frequently recurring villain.
 A mad scientist who fights the Marvel Family using his genius intellect and inventions, the Golden Age Sivana had been a humanitarian scientist who bitterly fled 20th-century Europe after his inventions were ridiculed by the scientific society.
 Living on Venus with his four children, he became a mad scientist, bent on taking over the universe.

 Other versions of Sivana in later DC Comics have positioned him as Billy Batson's wicked step-uncle (Shazam!: The New Beginning), a wealthy, wicked businessman driven to ruin by his entanglements with Black Adam (The Power of Shazam!), and the wicked Attorney General of the United States (Shazam!: The Monster Society of Evil).
 The current-continuity Doctor Sivana, following the 2011 reboot, is a rich scientist determined to prove the existence of magic, which leads him to free both Black Adam and Mister Mind.
 Sivana acquires the ability to both see magic and project magic lightning from his right eye.

 During the early and mid-1940s, Dr. Sivana was often assisted, under duress, by his good-natured adult daughter Beautia (and, briefly, Sivana's oldest child, his son Magnificus).
-From the mid-1940s onward, his youngest children - teenaged twins Thaddeus, Jr. aka Sivana, Jr, and Georgia Sivana, both dead ringers for their father - became his henchmen as the Sivana Family.
-Georgia Sivana became a prominent villain for Mary Marvel, as did Sivana, Jr. for Captain Marvel, Jr.
+From the mid-1940s onward, his youngest children – teenaged twins Thaddeus Sivana Jr. aka Sivana Jr, and Georgia Sivana, both dead ringers for their father – became his henchmen as the Sivana Family.
+Georgia Sivana became a prominent villain for Mary Marvel, as did Sivana Jr. for Captain Marvel Jr. Over the years, Sivana has managed to gain the power of Shazam for himself.
+Once as Captain Sivana in DC Comics Presents Annual #3 (September 1984) and later as Black Sivana in The Multiversity: Thunderworld Adventures #1 (February 2015).
+For the latter, Magnificus, Sivana Jr., and Georgia Sivana also stole the power.